 “If it wouldn’t have been for this program, I might’ve misplaced all of it,” he informed The Robesonian earlier than the ceremony.

 Lowery was sentenced to a few years in jail.
-However, due to this system, he can spend that point together with his household, which incorporates six grandchildren, as a brand new man persevering with alongside his path of sobriety.
+However, due to this system, he can spend that point along with his household, which incorporates six grandchildren, as a brand new man persevering with alongside his path of sobriety.

-This system was championed by Robeson County District Legal professional Matt Scott, who together with his staff, RHCC, The College of North Carolina at Pembroke and the N.C.
+This system was championed by Robeson County District Legal professional Matt Scott, who along with his staff, RHCC, The College of North Carolina at Pembroke and the N.C.
 Governor’s Freeway Security Program helped prolong a serving to hand and hope to folks affected by alcohol dependancy.

 Locklear is now a licensed scientific social employee who has a grasp’s diploma in Social Work, with a specialization in substance abuse and dependancy counseling, from The College of North Carolina at Pembroke.